AdobeDocs/experience-manager-cloud-service.en/help/operations/indexing.md

 The following only applies to custom indexes.
 Product indexes may not be removed as they are used by AEM.

 A customised index may be removed in a later version of the customer application, by removing it from the customer repository.
-An index which is removed from the repository is not ued for queries in AEM although it might still be present on the instances for a while.
+An index which is removed from the repository is not used for queries in AEM although it might still be present in the instances for a while.
 There is a clean-up mechanism in place that runs periodically which cleans up older versions of indexes from the instances.

 ## Index and Query Optimizations {#index-query-optimizations}